Freezing rain, snow arrives for city, Northtowns

-Three to 5 inches of snow are expected in Buffalo, the Northtowns and Niagara County starting Tuesday morning, according to the National Weather Service.
+Three to 5 inches of snow are expected in Buffalo, the Northtowns and Niagara County Tuesday , according to the National Weather Service.

 Between 1 and 3 inches of snow, as well as a small amount of ice accumulation, are also predicted for some areas south of Buffalo.

+The weather service stated that "while the heavy snow will only last 60 to 90 minutes at any given location, this will be enough to cover most roadways."

+After that snow area moved through Western New York, snow and freezing rain is still forecast for the areas south of Buffalo for the afternoon, the weather service said.

-The weather service said freezing rain is expected in northern Erie and Genesee counties until 11 a.m.
-Several traffic accidents were reported Tuesday morning after freezing rain and snow began to cover roads.
+Freezing rain visited northern Erie and Genesee counties in the morning hours, with several traffic accidents reported on major roadways, including I-90 and Route 33, after accumulations began to cover Buffalo-area roads.

 A wintry mix of precipitation started in the western Southern Tier around 8 a.m.
 Tuesday, with snow hitting areas to the north, including Erie County, at about 9 a.m.